 About LifeKind’s Organic Cotton Non-Toxic Shower Curtains

-It’s GOTS-certified and naturally repels water, eliminating the need for plastic.
+It’s undyed and tightly-woven GOTS-certified organic cotton naturally repels water, eliminating the need for plastic.

 LifeKind is an organic lifestyle brand that was founded by Walt Bader, someone chemically sensitive and aware of all the dangerous ingredients lurking in many products.

-They made the first certified organic mattress in their California-based Eco-Factory, which is also where their organic cotton shower curtains are made.
+They made the first certified organic mattress in their California-based Eco-Factory, meaning each organic cotton shower curtain is made in the USA.

 They use handcrafting instead of assembly-line machines to cut their energy consumption.

-Whether we’re in and out of the shower in mere minutes, or love a long-time solo shower performance, we should all consider the chemicals we’re exposed to.
+Whether we’re in and out of the shower in mere minutes, or love a long-time solo shower performance, we should all consider the chemicals we’re exposed to—like polyvinyl chloride (PVC).

-According to the U.S Occupational and Health & Safety magazine, shower curtains that are made with polyvinyl chloride (PVC) contain phthalates, organotins, and volatile organic compounds (VOCs).
+According to the U.S Occupational and Health & Safety magazine, PVC shower curtains contain phthalates, organotins, and volatile organic compounds (VOCs).

-That’s actually some of these chemicals, which can be released into your home causing adverse health effects like respiratory disease, headaches, loss of coordination, liver and kidney damage, and complications for the central nervous system.
+That’s actually some of these toxic shower curtain materials, which can be released into your home causing adverse health effects like respiratory disease, headaches, loss of coordination, liver and kidney damage, and complications for the central nervous system.

 On average, just a single shower curtain can release more than 100 different chemicals, some of which can linger.
 For example, vinyl curtains off-gassing chemicals like phthalates can continue for months or years, especially when exposed to humidity and heat.

-If you’re set on sticking with a type of plastic for your liner, polyester or EVA are better bets (in that order).
+If you’re set on sticking with a type of plastic, polyester BPA-free shower curtain liners or EVA alternatives are better bets (in that order).